koykoy027/script-for-comparing-2-databases/README.md

 # Test your source and target database
-Do you have plan to migrate your existing database from a new database?
+If you plan to migrate your MySQL database, this script for comparison would be a big help to check if you migrated it 100%

 ## How to setup
 - clone this repository